yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 [![A xor B mod 26](/static/ubee/distribAxBmod26.png)](/static/ubee/distribAxBmod26.png)

-For sake of this statistical analysis we analyzed \\( 2^{24} \\) passwords generated by going through all MAC addresses with 3B static prefix `0x647c34` = UBEE vendor prefix.
+For the sake of this statistical analysis we analyzed \\( 2^{24} \\) passwords generated by going through all MAC addresses with 3B static prefix `0x647c34` = UBEE vendor prefix.
-The measured distribution of `[A-Z]` characters on generated passwords is depicted on the following histogram.
+The measured distribution of `[A-Z]` characters on generated passwords is depicted in the following histogram.

 [![Alphabet distribution](/static/ubee/alphabetDistribution.png)](/static/ubee/alphabetDistribution.png)